stephenrkell/liballocs/README.md

 fully-functioning liballocs toolchain, you'll also want my *patched* binutils.
 You can get a long way without it, so this step is optional, but in some awkward cases, liballocs's compilers wrappers need to invoke my hacked objcopy.
-Also, Debian jessie's binutils 2.25 is too old to build the liballocs linker plugin (also optional), adding extra motivation to do this step.
-(I will remove this requirement eventually.)
-For now, assuming you're grabbing my code from my GitHub page:

     $ sudo apt-get install bison flex texinfo
     $ git clone https://github.com/stephenrkell/binutils-gdb.git